sara-nl/griddocs/source/Pages/Advanced/grid_job_requirements.rst

     # Schedule the jobs on a specific site, e.g. gina
     Requirements=(RegExp("gina", other.GlueCEUniqueID));

-With the ``other.GlueCEInfoHostName`` criterium you can specify on which compute element your jobs will be scheduled.
+With the ``other.GlueCEInfoHostName`` criterion you can specify on which compute element your jobs will be scheduled.
 Or even on which CE your jobs will *not* be scheduled.
 This is convenient in cases where you know jobs will fail on particular systems, for some reason.